UOA-CS732-SE750/cs732-examples/example-09-routing-01/README.md

 import { BrowserRouter as Router, Switch, Route, useParams, Link, NavLink, useRouteMatch } from 'react-router-dom';
 ```
 ## The basics
 To set up routing, we enclose our page in a `<Router>` component.
 Within that `Router`, we may have any other React components as normal.
-We may also have one or more `<Switch>` components.
-Within each `Switch`, we may have any number of `<Route>` components.
-Children of `Route`s will only be rendered if the current URL path matches the `path` prop of that `Route`.
+We may also have one or more `<Routes>` components.
+Within each `Routes`, we may have any number of `<Route>` components. `Route`s have an `element` prop, which contains a component which will only be rendered if the current URL path matches the `path` prop of that `Route`.

 For example, if the following JSX were defined: